jorgebucaran/hyperapp/docs/tutorial.md

 ```

-With those, the view can be written as:
+With those the view can be written as:

 ```js
 view: () => Container([